xyzelena/Chat/README.md

 ## Description:

-Chat (Slack)  is a simplified version of the Slack app that allows you to exchange messages in various channels.
+Chat (Slack) is a real-time application on React/Redux of the Slack app that allows you to exchange messages in various channels.

-This is a real-time application on React/Redux, using AJAX, REST, websockets, React (with hooks), Redux (@reduxjs/toolkit), Formik.
+The project included working with web sockets, interacting with REST API, using React (with hooks), Redux (via reduxjs/toolkit), organizing routing on the client, authorization and authentication, assembly (webpack) and deployment.

+## The project included:

+* Create React App for building single-page React applications;
+* Deployment on Render;
+* Monitoring Errors in Production Using Rollbar;
+* Using React Router Routing;
+* Styling using Bootstrap for React— html/css framework;
+* Asynchronous requests using axios;
+* Using the Socket.IO library, which provides two-way communication between clients and servers in real-time;
+* Forms using the Formik library;
+* Using the Yup library for data validation;
+* Using an internationalisation framework i18next;
+* Leo-profanity library for filtering obscene words;
+* GitHub Actions, Eslint, Prettier for maintain code quality;
+* Building a project architecture (MVC);

 ## How to use it?